 45-60 days to maturity.

-Sow 4 to 6 weeks before your average last frost date, when soil temperature is at least 40°F, ideally 60°-75°F.
+Outdoors: Sow 4-6 weeks before your average last frost date, when soil temperature is at least 40°F, ideally 60°–75°F.

-For Successive Sowings: Sow every 3 weeks until 10 to 12 weeks before your average first fall frost date for continuous harvest.
+For Successive Sowings: Sow every 3 weeks until 10-12 weeks before your average first fall frost date for continuous harvest.
 In mild climates, sow in late fall through winter for cool–season harvest.

 What is an heirloom seed?